tsheltrim-lhamo/Intro-to-Astro2025/Week6_Overleaf_Scipy_Astropy/README.md

 2. Scipy/Astropy

 # Assignments:
-1. Overleaf: find a journal template.
-Write a short one-page paper on any topic.
-If you want, you can write a review of this week's scientific paper.
+1. Overleaf: find a journal template on overleaf.
+Write a one-page paper on any topic.
+If you want, you can write a summary of this week's reading.
 Make sure to include at least one equation, one tables, and one figure.
+Download and upload the compiled pdf.

 2. Take a look at latext_intro.pdf for useful Latex commands.